-The presence of one or more caring adults in the life of a suicidal adolescent—a person whom the child can turn to for advice—can decrease the likelihood of suicide from 50 to 75 percent.
+The presence of one or more caring adults in the life of a suicidal adolescent—a person whom the child can turn to for advice—can greatly decrease the likelihood of suicide.
 Here is what a concerned adult can do when this advice is sought.

 - Stay calm.
 Don’t be outwardly shocked, as this may put distance between you and the child.

 - Don’t assume the teen is just trying to get attention.
 Don’t try to argue him out of feeling suicidal.